MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/index.md

 >[!Important]
 >The PlayFab ActionScript SDK has been deprecated.
 Information on this page is no longer maintained and updated.

-Adobe has ended support for Adobe Flash and has been completely removed from common browsers.
+Adobe ended support for Adobe Flash Player and has been completely removed from common browsers.
 For more information, see [Adobe Flash Player End of Life General Info (external site)](https://www.adobe.com/products/flashplayer/end-of-life.html).

 Our ActionScript SDK provides everything you need to access the PlayFab API.
 This includes models, methods, and an HTTP wrapper for sending and receiving web requests and JSON serialization.